-The respondent receives advance written notice of the alleged violation(s), time, date, and place of the hearing typically within two working days before the scheduled date/time hearing.
+The respondent receives advance written notice of the alleged violation(s), time, date, and place of the hearing typically within 72 hours of the hearing date/time.
 The respondent and their advisor will be allowed the opportunity to review and respond to any materials or evidence that will be presented at the hearing.